mozilla/monolith-aggregator/ES.rst

 (down to one lucene segment), as they'll never change and backup tools likely appreciate a large amount of static data as well.

-Note that you don't need to manually write to the different indexes yourself, Elastic Search will take care of this automatically, and write / read from the right shards / indexes.
+Note that you don't need to manually specify the indexes yourself, but Elastic Search allows you to read from `_all` or `time_*` indexes at once.
+We hide the index details in our REST API, so the client side only has to care about the REST endpoint like `GET /v1/time`.

 elasticsearch.yml
 :::::::::::::::::

-TODO - extract info from articles

-(compress, disable all field, don't store full doc, lower flush values, ...)
+We don't need to have any custom elasticsearch.yml settings, as we are managing all of these settings via index templates and cluster API calls.

 Open questions
 ::::::::::::::

-- Time precision / granularity?
+- Time precision / granularity? -> Daily stats for the first versions, might extend in the future.
+We keep all historical records.
 - How do we keep counters tracking events `since the beginning of time`, like all downloads that ever happen for an app.
 Especially if we only keep detailed download events for the past X months.
 Do we need to store those